2021 - Volume #45, Issue #6, Page #40

 The Deere Cat uses the original Deere oil pump system to lubricate the main bearings and the chain case.
 He added a separate oil pressure gauge to monitor it.

 Fenske pushed hard to get the Deere Cat done in time for a local show this summer.
 He managed to get it running a few days before the show, and it worked great.
-He has even raked hay with it.
+He's even raked hay with it.
 At the Lake Itasca Region Pioneer Farmers show, he belted it up to power the club’s flat belt machine shop.

-One thing he is not planning to do is to add sheet metal to cover up the work he did.
+One thing he's not planning to do is to add sheet metal to cover up the work he did.
 “I plan to keep it open,” he says.
 “When I was working on it, my wife said, ‘You’ll never be able to sell it because no one will be able to get parts.
 I told her I had no plans to sell it in my lifetime.
 I have too much of me in it.”

 Contact: FARM SHOW Followup, Gerald Fenske, 3707 Madison Ave.
 SW, Bemidji, Minn.
 56601 (ph 218-444-6862; creatensteel@gmail.com; www.machinesandmetalworkinginnorthernminnesota.com).